michael2012z/BitBible/markdown/KJV/files/Ruth.md

 19. And her mother in law said unto her, Where hast thou gleaned to day? and where wroughtest thou? blessed be he that did take knowledge of thee.
 And she shewed her mother in law with whom she had wrought, and said, The man’s name with whom I wrought to day is Boaz.

 20. And Naomi said unto her daughter in law, Blessed be he of the Lord, who hath not left off his kindness to the living and to the dead.
-And Naomi said unto her, The man is near of kin unto us, one of our next kinsmen.one of…: or, one that hath right to redeem
+And Naomi said unto her, The man is near of kin unto us, one of our next kinsmen.

 21. And Ruth the Moabitess said, He said unto me also, Thou shalt keep fast by my young men, until they have ended all my harvest.

-22. And Naomi said unto Ruth her daughter in law, It is good, my daughter, that thou go out with his maidens, that they meet thee not in any other field.meet…: or, fall upon thee
+22. And Naomi said unto Ruth her daughter in law, It is good, my daughter, that thou go out with his maidens, that they meet thee not in any other field.

 23. So she kept fast by the maidens of Boaz to glean unto the end of barley harvest and of wheat harvest; and dwelt with her mother in law.